kommuna/vicky/README.md

 This is Vicky - a friendly PHP JIRA to Slack robot.
 It sends notification about JIRA ticket updates to Slack.

-This library can receive and parse data from JIRA webhook, convert it into easily readable messages and send them off to the approriate (configurable) user or channel in Slack.
+This library can receive and parse data from JIRA webhook, convert it into easily readable messages and send them off to the appropriate (configurable) user or channel in Slack.
-It comes loaded with a few [default listeners](#default-listeners) for the most common scenarios, but you can [extend it](#customizing) with your own custom logic too.
+It comes loaded with a few default listeners for the most common scenarios, but you can extend it with your own custom logic too.

 # Installation and configuration